explainX/explainx/README.md

 Please click on the image below to load the tutorial.

 ## Contributing
 Pull requests are welcome.
-In order to make changes to explainx, the ideal approach is to fork the repository then clone the fork locally.
+In order to make changes to explainx, the ideal approach is to fork the repository than clone the fork locally.

 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.